The Future of Support Surfaces

 - 47% of the workers in human health and social work activities experienced back pain and 46% experienced upper limb pain.3

-- Repositioning patients in bed is one of the most common patient handling activities and is associated with musculoskeletal disorders in caregivers.4
+- Repositioning patients in bed is one of the most common patient handling activities and is associated with musculoskeletal disorders in healthcare workers.4

 - With smart surfaces with Mobilization Mode your facility can achieve up to 36% reduction in effort required to turn patients.5